Security-Onion-Solutions/securityonion-docs/Use-Cases.rst

 Classroom
 ---------

-Evaluation Mode is ideal for classroom or lab environments.
+``Evaluation Mode`` is ideal for classroom or lab environments.

 Install Security Onion.
 Run Setup and configure network interfaces.
-Reboot, run Setup again, and then choose Evaluation Mode.
+Reboot, run Setup again, and then choose ``Evaluation Mode``.

 | For more information, please see:
 | `<QuickISOImage>`__